janten/factorio-stats/README.md

 # factorio-stats
 Collects game statistics from a factorio server and exports them to an InfluxDB database.
-This tool uses factorio's RCON interface, which must be activated by running factorio with `--rcon-port 27015 --rcon- password secretRCONPassword`.
+This tool uses factorio's RCON interface, which must be activated by running factorio with `--rcon-port 27015 --rcon-password secretRCONPassword`.
 Also works with headless servers.

 The default collection interval is ten seconds and can be configured using the `COLLECTION_INTERVAL` environment variable.